Free soup kitchens near you

 As noted, not every social service center or non-profits offers them.
 Anyone in need of a meal, snack or support should call a local Salvation Army, Catholic Charities, Jewish Federation, Feeding America, Society of Saint Vincent or local church near them for details on what meals may be served, the time, and any other needed information.
 But in general, what is offered is below.

-Daily cold or hot nutritious meals may be served from a soup kitchen near you.
+Daily cold or free hot nutritious meals may be served from a soup kitchen near you.
 Volunteers as well as part or full time staff work at the locations and play a major role in offering this assistance to the needy.
 There may be breakfast, lunch, or dinner served.
 Many soup kitchens also feed immigrants or students during the summer when they do not have school breakfast or lunches available to them.